MystenLabs/sui/doc/src/explore/index.md

 View [example](../explore/examples.md) Sui projects that help you learn how to work with Sui.

+## App examples

+View the code for [Sui Wallet](https://github.com/MystenLabs/sui/tree/main/apps/wallet) or [Sui Explorer](https://github.com/MystenLabs/sui/tree/main/apps/explorer) for examples of web apps that interact with Sui using the Typescript SDK.

 ## Sui prototypes

 To learn about how the implementation details for the Sui Monstar example prototype, see [Sui Prototypes](../explore/prototypes.md).